knstntn-bv/product-notebook/docs/board-page.md

 - **Linked Initiative**: Strategic initiative (optional, searchable dropdown)
   - Initiatives are sorted alphabetically
   - Color is used for visual identification
+  - Used to generate the human readable ID prefix
 - **Column**: Current board column (required, dropdown)

 ### Goal and Initiative Linking